SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 This should include a date of accessing the sites and I would recommend perhaps submit screenshots as supplemental material.**

+I have added Figures S1 and S2, which provide screenshots of two preprints at the different sites.

 **Lines 55-57